Blank-Studios/TileGame/README.md

 Update 1 - Matthew M

 Updates were broad in scope and affected every class.
 FPS was added along with unit movement and updates.
 Several new constructors were created for the update/render cycle to have affect.
 An interface was added, along with an option menu to display unit options.
-Other details included adding new variables, methods, and algorithms
+Other details included adding new variables, methods, and algorithms.

 --------------------------------------------------------------------